 For the people of ancient times, the Costa da Morte was the last redoubt of explored land, the westernmost part of continental Europe, the final stretch of an itinerary traced in the sky by the Milky Way.

 Today, Camino de Finisterre or Camino de Fisterra is an odd one, the only one where the city of Santiago de Compostela is not the end of a journey, but the start of a new one.

-There is the possibility of walking the Camino de Finisterre & Muxia through an organized tour.
-We recommend to contact our trusted partner Follow the Camino, to assist you in planning your camino.
+Walking the Camino de Finisterre & Muxia through an organized tour is possible.
+We recommend contacting our trusted partner, Follow the Camino, to assist you in planning your Camino.